CedricMercado2499/cedGame/notes.md

 # a great challenge.

 # March 09, 2023
-# I created a movable square..
+# I created a movable square...
 # The goal now is to add borders and physics
 # The square shouldn't go out of bounds